This Is the Zodiac Speaking: Development and release

-This is the Zodiac Speaking was developed by Polish video game developers Punch Punk Games and published by Kerblater.
+This Is the Zodiac Speaking was developed by Polish video game developers Punch Punk Games and published by Klabater.
 The game was conceived by Krzysztof Grudzinski, the director of Punch Punk Games, who had a long fascination with the Zodiac case.
 For the game's visuals a low poly aesthetic was chosen.
 According to Grudzinski, this was done so the game could "be modern and in noir style and mood" whilst at the same time make it "more distinct from the usual styles in which thriller stories are told".

 The story was written by Grudzinski alongside author Łukasz Orbitowski.
 Grudzinski also cited David Fincher's Zodiac and the television series Mindhunter as influences.

-Although initially reported to have a 24 September release date, the game was released on 15 October 2020 on PC, Xbox One, Playstation 4 and Nintendo Switch.
+Although initially reported to have a 24 September release date, the game was released on 15 October 2020 on PC, Xbox One, PlayStation 4 and Nintendo Switch.

 Reception

-This is the Zodiac Speaking received "mixed or average" reviews according review to aggregator Metacritic, whilst only 8% of critics recommended the game on OpenCritic.
+This Is the Zodiac Speaking received "mixed or average" reviews according review to aggregator Metacritic, whilst only 8% of critics recommended the game on OpenCritic.

-Push Squares Graham Banas described the game’s narrative as "indecipherable" and criticized the game's mechanics, calling it repetitive.
+Push Squares Graham Banas described the game's narrative as "indecipherable" and criticized the game's mechanics, calling it repetitive.
 Banas, however, praised the environments of the game's dream sequences though noted that these were prone to frequent glitches.
 In closing he stated: "Ultimately the game feels like the first draft of a really great idea.
 Add some polish, and we'd love to see what it could become".

 Cameron Corliss from Game Rant panned the game for its clunky dialogue, visuals, performance issues and gameplay, stating: "This is the Zodiac Speaking desperately wants to be a game like The Vanishing of Ethan Carter, but it doesn't invest in its dialogue, gameplay, or environments enough to achieve that goal".
 Corliss also noted that the Zodiac's AI was inconsistent, stating "...it's impossible to tell if the Zodiac will be thwarted by sidestepping him and crouching [...] or if he'll activate x-ray vision and spot the player while crouched on the opposite side of a car".
 Ollie Reynolds from Nintendo Life also did not like the game's art style and visuals.
 He also pointed out glitches where parts of the environment would "pop in and out constantly", comparing it to "looking into a kaleidoscope".
 Reynolds also criticized the stealth gameplay believing that Zodiac was too easy to avoid.

 James McMahon of NME criticized the game for using the Zodiac Killer arguing that it was disrespectful to his surviving victims, and that it only served to "embolden [his] celebrity status".